Academic Program and Course Development

 All program proposals that include the addition, modification, closing of a major, concentration, or minor must be sent to the Presidents Council and Board of Regents.
 Only after the Board of Regents meets and approves the program proposal will the Provost Office send the proposal to the Registrar’s Office for administrative processing into Banner.
 Finally, new certificate proposals do not need to go to Presidents Council or the Board of Regents for review.
 However, they must be reviewed and approved by the Higher Learning Commission before being sent to the Registrar’s Office.

-The diagram provides an overview of the approval process along with dates that reflect the shortest amount of time it takes to process a proposal through the approval cycle.
+The diagram below provides an overview of the approval process along with dates that reflect the shortest amount of time it takes to process a proposal through the approval cycle.
 If the deadlines are not met, the proposal will rotate in to the next approval cycle.